dr-leo/pandaSDMX/doc/walkthrough.rst

 It may either be a string (low-level API) or a dict.
 The dict form introduced in v0.3.0 is more convenient and pythonic as it allows pandaSDMX to infer the string form from the dict.
 Its keys (= dimension names) and values (= dimension values) will be validated against the datastructure definition as well as the content-constraint if available.

-Content-constraints are implemented only in their CubeRegion flavor.
-KeyValueSets are not yet supported.
-In this case, the provided demension values will be validated only against the unconstrained codelist.
-It is thus not always guaranteed that the dataset actually contains the desired data, e.g., because the country of interest does not deliver the data to the SDMX data provider.
-Note that even constrained codelists do not guarantee that for a given key there will be data on the server.
-This is because the codelists may mislead the user to think that every element of their cartesian product is a valid key for a series, whereas there is actually data merely for a subset of that product.
-The KeyValue flavor of content constraints is thus a more accurate predictor.
-But this feature is not known to be used by any data provider.
-Thus pandaSDMX does not support it.

 Another way to validate a key against valid codes are series-key-only datasets, i.e. a dataset with all possible series keys where no series contains any observation. pandaSDMX supports this validation method as well.